45ACC/45ACC.github.io/accommodation.md

 ---

-A variety of rooms are available at St George's College.
+A variety of rooms are available at St George's College (across the road from UWA).
 These include rooms with a shared bathroom or an ensuite and come with a continental breakfast.
 A booking can be made at

 [https://stgc.uwa.edu.au/bookonline](https://stgc.uwa.edu.au/bookonline)